C3-PRO/c3-pro-ios-framework/Sources/HealthKit/README.md

 ```

 You can also call `archiveActivities(callback:)` after the user launches the app.
-The method will only query for new activities since the last archived activity.
+This method will only query for new activities that were reported since the last archived activity, and at most every 2 minutes.

 ### Reporting